 Unfortunately, despite these legislative requirements, most members states of the EU are still violating privacy of users.
 Moreover, there is the problem of geo-restrictions on many popular streaming services which are only accessible from certain regions of Europe but not in others.

-To these problems, the easiest solution is to use a Europe VPN.
+To these problems, the easiest solution is to use the best Europe VPNs in 2020.

-The following are some of the top 6 VPN services for people in the EU.
+The following are some of the top 6 European VPN services for people in the EU.

 PureVPN has has 769 servers within Europe alone.
 On the whole, the provider has a network of 2,000+ servers in 140+ countries.
 If you need better online privacy while also avoiding speed drops that commonly result from VPN usage, the EU servers of PureVPN can help you attain both benefits at the same time.